 If you have any questions about the course please read the FAQ below.
-If your question is not answered please use the contact form at the bottom of the page.
+If your question is not answered please use the contact form.

 I look forward to helping you bring the joy of music to the children in your care.

 Frequently Asked Questions

 These are some of the questions people most frequently ask us: